TahMeat/TahMeat/README.md

 ## Introduction
 Heyo, I'm Ron.
 Also known as my alias online, @TahMeat or Meat.

-Graduate from some university in Texas, Bachelor of Science in Computer Science
+Graduate from a university in Texas, Bachelor of Science in Computer Science

 Most of my private repository commits are for Ahoy!
 [Information](https://meatsmotel.com/projects/ahoy)